New South Africa mines minister pledges strike mediation

 The three main platinum firms - Anglo American Platinum, Impala Platinum and Lonmin - have been through several rounds of talks with the Association of Mineworkers and Construction Union (AMCU) but have made little headway in narrowing the gap in their wage demands.

 The strike is now the longest in the history of South Africa’s mines.
-Another round of talks, mediated by a labour court judge, kicked off last week and is still going.
+Another round of talks, mediated by a labor court judge, kicked off last week and is still going.

 Ramatlhodi, an advocate who served as deputy prisons minister in President Jacob Zuma’s previous administration, has a reputation as a gruff African nationalist who believes whites retain too much control of Africa’s most advanced economy.